WHAT HAPPENS if the greatest Filipino artists collaborate on a single work? How far can their artistic madness go?

 Cayabyab experimented with a diverse range of styles: from kundiman, Philippine indigenous music and classical Indian melodies to soul, jazz fusion and the then-bourgeoning pop genre called “Manila sound.”
 Such an eclectic mix of genres is a formula for a failed ambition if it were handled by a lesser composer.
 But Cayabyab, who was a 26-year-old delayed student from the UP College of Music when he wrote the score, created music so innovative that it still sounded fresh today.
 In song after song, notably “Tagistis ng Ulan,” “Iisa ang Tibok,” “Luwalhati sa Kagubatan” and “Magbalik Ka Na, Mahal,” the music made Lumbera’s words soar.

 The music could hardly have been better sung or danced.
 On the opening night at the Metropolitan Theatre, Rama was sung to the hilt by the tenor Arman Ferrer (alternating with Vien King).
-Sita was sung by Shiela Valderrama-Martinez (alternating with Karylle Tatlonghari and Nica Tupas) with a clear voice that is at once strong and delicate.
+Sita was sung by Shiela Valderrama-Martinez (alternating with Karylle Tatlonghari and Nica Tupas) with a clear voice that was at once strong and delicate.
 Memorable were Raflesia Bravo’s Soorpanakha and Matthew San Jose’s Ravana—both raunchy and brash, each bringing the house down with their villain numbers.
 Unfortunately, all of the actors were under-amplified, leaving viewers grasping for intelligible words amid the music.

-There was a tensile kind of grace in Reyes’s choreography, which blends the classical and modern ballet idioms.
+There was a tensile kind of grace in Reyes’s choreography, which blended the classical and modern ballet idioms.
 In spite of its high level of technical difficulty, every dancer moved with lightness and precision.
 Ronelson Yadao, the company’s artistic director, danced the role of Rama and brought vulnerability to the hero’s character.
 Monica Gana embodied Sita’s grace and steadfast strain.
 Richardson Yadao as Ravana was particularly memorable: his role was marked with ostentatious big leaps, and he did not seem to care at all about them.

 As in most operatic works, Rama, Hari provided viewers with a communal space to escape the tedium of daily life and enter an outlandish world where heroes travail and win.
 But after a three-year global pandemic, one also feels that this restaging is a proclamation of triumph.